Suhong88/ISA540_Fall2025/README.md

-"# Course Materials for ISA540 Fall 2025"
+"# Course Materials for ISA540 (Data Management in the age of AI) Fall 2025"